Call our help center at 216.738.2067

 We consider the delivery of your food donation to the Greater Cleveland Food Bank to be part of your generous contribution, as transportation is a significant expense for our organization.

 An appointment is not needed to drop off food.
-We are able to accept food donations Monday-Friday between the hours of 8:30 a.m. to 3:30 p.m. at our facility, located at 15500 S. Waterloo Rd., Cleveland, OH 44110.
-Please pull around to the East side of our building and up to ramp marked “All Donations," ring the bell outside the door and a member of our warehouse staff will be out to assist you.
+We are able to accept food donations Monday-Friday between the hours of 8:30 a.m. to 3:30 p.m. at our facility, located at 13815 Coit Rd., Cleveland, OH 44110.
+Please pull around to the East side of our building and up to the ramp marked “All Donations," ring the bell outside the door and a member of our warehouse staff will be out to assist you.
 Our staff will unload and weigh the items in order to provide you with a receipt for the donation.

 Please be prepared to provide our staff with the organization and contact information for your drive and/or food donation.